 After you’ve completed those steps, it’s time to get started designing your blog.
 And with that comes logo design.
 And if you’ve niche is in food, food blog logo design is something to look into as well.
 Branding is so important when it comes to creating a profitable blog, so I really encourage you to take your time with this step and really think through your choice.

 Of course you can always do a rebrand, but it’s a big undertaking and wouldn’t it be great to get started on the right foot from Day 1, rather than constantly having to redo things as you progress because you didn’t take the time to do them right from the beginning?

 Now here’s the good news: designing a logo is actually super easy, whether you choose to DIY your logo or hire a designer.
 When I first started my blog, I created a VERY simple logo in Canva and that logo lasted me the first 3 years of my blog.
 Then we did a HUGE rebrand and redesign of the entire site and I hired a professional.
 It was worth it, but I’ll be honest, it was SUPER expensive.

 So when I launched KateKordsmeier.com, I knew I wanted to find the happy medium.
-Turns out, the answer was 99Designs.
+And I found that with 99Designs.

 How to Design a Blog Logo with 99Designs

 With 99Designs, you can opt to work 1:1 with a designer, or host a contest to get multiple designs from many different designers.